m3db/m3/doc/sharding.md

 ### Sharding

-Data will be consistently hashed to a set of virtual nodes.
-M3DB can be configured to use any hashing function and a configured number of shards.
+Data is consistently hashed to a set of virtual nodes.
+M3DB can be configured to use any hashing function and any number of shards.
 For the sake of this documentation we’ll choose the following configuration:

 **Hash:** Murmur32

 **Shards:** 4096

-e.g. for a four node single replica set:
+e.g. for a four node, single replica set:

 Node 1: 0..1023